Skip to content

 • Poorly categorised and inconsistently named products confused our AI, obstructing effective automation.

-• Displaying extensive product data during onboarding overwhelmed users, resulting in high abandonment rates.
+• Displaying extensive product data during onboarding overwhelmed users, who abandoned the flow.

 User Insights & Research